-Katie is counsel in the firm’s Government Investigations and White Collar Litigation group.
-Prior to joining McGuireWoods, Katie spent nine years as a federal prosecutor with the Norfolk Division of United States Attorney’s Office for the Eastern District of Virginia, where she focused on prosecuting white-collar crimes, including healthcare and securities fraud, federal tax violations, and various forms of fraud against government programs.
+Katie is partner in the firm’s Government Investigations and White Collar Litigation group.
+Prior to joining McGuireWoods, Katie spent more than a decade at the U.S. Department of Justice, including nine years as a federal prosecutor with the United States Attorney’s Office for the Eastern District of Virginia.
+There, she focused on investigating and prosecuting white-collar crimes, including healthcare and securities fraud, federal tax violations, and various forms of fraud against government programs.

 Member, I’Anson Hoffman American Inn of Court, 2013-2018, 2020-present

 President, Federal Bar Association – Hampton Roads Chapter, 2018-2019

 - Author, Ericsson to Pay $206M in Fines for Alleged Violation of FCPA Deferred Prosecution Agreement, Subject to Inquiry, March 9, 2023

 - Author, Cross-Border Enforcement and Trends — 2022 Year in Review, McGuireWoods Legal Alert, February 21, 2023